Pelvic organ prolapse

 Outlook

-• Third-degree prolapse: The vagina or womb has dropped down so much that up to 1 cm of it is bulging out of the vaginal opening.
+• Stage 3: Up to 1 cm of the vagina or womb is bulging out of the vaginal opening.

 Diagnosis

-Stress can be diagnosed using the cough stress test, which tests whether urine comes out when you cough hard.
+Stress can be diagnosed using the cough stress test, which tests whether urine (pee) comes out when you cough hard.

-If you have problems urinating, you can do a post-void residual urine test to try to find out why.
+If you have problems peeing, you can do a post-void residual urine test to try to find out why.
 This test involves going to the toilet to empty your bladder as much as possible.
 The doctor then checks whether you still have urine in your bladder.
 This is usually done using ultrasound.

 Prevention